-The University of Mount Union, a private institution founded in 1846, offers a rigorous and relevant academic program that is grounded in the liberal arts tradition.
-Mount Union’s 2,200 students can select from 56 broad-based and career-specific undergraduate majors as well as graduate programs in physician assistant studies, physical therapy, and educational leadership.
-Known for its personal approach, the institution boasts a 13:1 student-faculty ratio and a curriculum delivered by dedicated faculty members, the vast majority of whom hold terminal degrees in their fields.
+The University of Mount Union, a private Midwestern institution founded in 1846, offers a rigorous and relevant academic program that is grounded in the liberal arts tradition.
+Mount Union’s more than 2,100 students can select from 49 broad-based and career-specific undergraduate majors as well as master’s programs in physician assistant studies, education with concentrations in athletic coaching, curriculum and instruction, educational leadership, Ohio principal licensure, and business administration with concentrations in business analytics, leadership and innovation, and a doctoral program in physical therapy.
+Known for its academic excellence and personal approach, the institution boasts a 12:1 student-faculty ratio and a curriculum delivered by dedicated faculty members, 91% of whom hold terminal degrees in their fields.

-Over the past 10 years, nearly $110 million has been invested in the construction and renovation of modern facilities including a recreation center, apartment-style housing options, health and medical sciences facility and performing arts center.
+Over the last 15 years more than $120 million has been invested in the construction and renovation of modern facilities including a recreation center, apartment-style housing options, health and medical sciences facility, and performing arts center.
 Primarily residential in nature, Mount Union’s picturesque 123-acre campus is located in Alliance, OH (population 23,000), within 80 miles of both Cleveland and Pittsburgh.
-An additional 162-acre Huston-Brumbaugh Nature Center is located six miles away.
-The University’s endowment is in excess of $140 million.
+The 162-acre Huston-Brumbaugh Nature Center is located six miles away.
+The University’s endowment is in excess of $141 million.

-The University, affiliated with the United Methodist Church, is committed to providing a student-centered approach and an exceptional educational experience, offering an array of activities for cultural, civic and social development.
-Students experience outstanding opportunities for success after graduation, both in the workforce and graduate study.
+The University strives to make its exceptional educational experience accessible to students of all financial backgrounds.
+Its increasingly-diverse campus community benefits from a student-centered approach and array of activities for cultural, civic, and social development.
+Students experience outstanding opportunities for success after graduation, both in the workforce and in graduate study.

 The University of Mount Union is an equal opportunity employer.
 The University prohibits discrimination on the basis of race, gender, gender identity or expression, sex, sexual orientation, religion, age, color, creed, national or ethnic origin, veteran status, marital or parental status, pregnancy, disability, or genetic information in student admissions, financial aid, educational or athletic programs, or employment as now or may hereafter be required by university policy and federal or state law.